 Finally, Ollie employs a small-batch, low-temperature cooking technique that helps to preserve the most amount of vital nutrients and minerals.

-The Farmer’s Dog also promises only human-grade ingredients and processes.
-It uses clean, USDA-certified proteins combined with simple, fresh produce and an array of health-boosting vitamins and minerals, all balanced according to AAFCO standards.
-You’ll never find feed-grade ingredients or foods that have been processed to be shelf-stable.
+The Farmer's Dog ingredients include only human-grade elements and processes.
+They use clean, USDA-certified proteins, fresh produce, and a mix of health-boosting vitamins and minerals, all balanced according to AAFCO standards.
+You’ll never encounter feed-grade ingredients or foods processed for shelf stability in their products.

 All the recipes are formulated by pet nutritionists and approved by vets.
 They’re even tested on humans!
 The 4 recipes include a pork, turkey, beef, and chicken option, and all are grain-free.
 In each dish, you’ll find a solid helping of superfoods such as sweet potato, liver, broccoli, spinach, parsnip, kale, sunflower seeds, fish oils, and brussels sprouts.